What is Invoice Factoring? – Convert Invoices to Capital

 Recourse vs. Non-Recourse

 Recourse factoring means your company is liable if your customers default on their invoices.
-In non-recourse factoring, you don’t have to pay if your customers default on an outstanding invoice, but it only applies in specific situations.
+If a customer fails to pay, or if multiple customers fail to pay, your business must cover the loss under recourse factoring.
+In non-recourse factoring, you don’t have to pay if your customers default on an outstanding invoice.
+Still, it only applies in specific situations—here, the factoring company assumes the risk if a customer fails to pay.
 Non-recourse factoring is more expensive, but the added protection might make it worth it.
 However, in most cases, when a customer defaults, you’re still liable for the cost.

 Notification Factoring